900 90 13 14 - We speak your language

 Essential foods to strengthen the immune system

-Proper nutrition can be a fundamental ally to strengthen our defenses. health insurance For individuals, Sanitas aims to take care of not only physical well-being, but also prevention through healthy habits.
+Proper nutrition can be a fundamental ally in strengthening our defenses.
+With the health insurance For individuals, Sanitas aims to take care of not only physical well-being but also prevention through healthy habits.
 Including nutrient-rich foods in our diet is key to maintaining a robust immune system.
 Some of the essential ingredients are:

 • Garlic: With antimicrobial properties, garlic can improve immune response and protect against infections.